mverissimo/next-boilerplate/README.md

 CODECOV_TOKEN=$TOKEN
 ```

-[Check here](https://codecov.io/) how to create your account and get the token.
+[Check here](https://codecov.io/) how to create your account and get the token

 ## Commands